tracel-ai/burn-lm/README.md

 ## Available Models

 The list of models is very small at the moment since we're focused on performance optimization.
-Still we're accepting high quality contributions to port open-source models to Burn-LM.
+Still, we're accepting high quality contributions to port open-source models to Burn-LM.

 Here's the current list of supported models: